Stroma, Scotland: Life on Stroma: 17th and 18th centuries

 View of Stroma as seen from the Pentland Firth in choppy weather.
 Bad weather meant that the island was often cut off by sea.

 Life on the island was very isolated due to its inaccessibility.
 Until as late as 1894 it had no landing place, which meant that boats had to be landed directly on the beach and pulled up above the waterline.
 Particularly in winter, when storms raged through the Pentland Firth, Stroma could be cut off for weeks at a time.
 Such episodes posed serious risks to the islanders, as they had no doctor.
 The winter of 1937 illustrated the problems that the weather could pose; during January and February that year, the island was cut off for three weeks by violent gales which demolished houses along the seafront and washed boats 100 yards (90 m) inland.
 Stroma's isolation came at an especially bad time, as most of the population had caught influenza and supplies of food dwindled to the point that some items had to be rationed.
 Eventually two boats were able to reach the island, carrying supplies and a doctor from Caithness, along with three weeks' worth of mail.

 Two chapels were established on Stroma at some point prior to the 17th century; they were known as the Kirk of Stara (from the Norse name for "big church") and the Kirk of Old Skoil (from Skali, possibly a name given to a farm).
 Their locations are now unknown, but the Kirk of Old Skoil may have been located in the far south-east of Stroma where the island's graveyard is now.
 They both fell into disuse by the mid-17th century and, lacking a church of their own, it was perhaps not surprising that the islanders were felt by mainlanders to be somewhat lacking in religious commitment.
 An inquiry by the Canisbay Kirk in the 17th century rebuked them for visiting "Popish" chapels on the mainland, profaning the Lord's Day, being "ale sellers and drinkers" and playing football and dancing on the Sabbath.
 The Presbytery decided that the inhabitants were spiritually neglected "by reason of the dangerous passage to that place, especially in winter."
-The minister of Canisbay was supposed to preach four times a year on Stroma but was reprimanded for only doing so twice yearly.
+The minister of Canisbay was supposed to preach four times a year on Stroma but was reprimanded for doing so only twice yearly.
 The islanders were instructed to attend church at Canisbay and a kirk session ordained in 1654 that they should be given free passage and that any Stroma person with a boat who stayed away should be fined.